gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 cases the same way.
-This restriction can be loosened via the introduction of an explicit function argument convention that binds also callers called `transferring` that that would cause non-`Sendable` values to be transferred even when a callee is not an *isolation boundary*.
+This restriction can be loosened via the introduction of an explicit function argument convention that binds also callers called `transferring` that that would cause non-`Sendable` values to be transferred even when a callee is not an isolation boundary.
 We discuss this convention as an extension below.

-If a function argument isolation region is
+If a function argument isolation region is for a:

+* non-isolated function then the region is considered to be non-isolated to a specific isolation domain.

+* method with isolated self then the region is considered to be isolated to isolated self's isolation domain and in the actor's region.
+The reason for this is that conservatively the value may have been state passed in from our caller from an actor method and it is always safe to have a region that is too big.

+// TODO: Could we maybe merge function argument into the above regions and make
+// this a special caveat for them?
+It would eliminate another category of rule.

 #### Merging Isolation Regions